Industries

 Fisheries

-Taketomi is surrounded by ocean close to many productive fishing hubs among the well-developed coral reefs.
 Its current challenges are establishing new fishing ports, as well as development of aquaculture(a.k.a fish farming) to combat overfishing.